Last month UK supermarket chain Tesco withdrew thousands of jars of honey from its shelves after they were suspected of containing cheap sugar syrup.

-The UK health food chain Holland and Barrett recently (July 2018) announced plans to begin testing its manuka honey after learning that most manuka honey on the market today is fake.
+In 2018 the UK health food chain Holland and Barrett announced plans to begin testing its manuka honey after learning that most manuka honey on the market today is fake.

-A recent survey (September 2018) by an international honey fraud detection laboratory found that nearly half of the honey sold on Australian supermarket shelves is adulterated.
+A 2018 survey by an international honey fraud detection laboratory found that nearly half of the honey sold on Australian supermarket shelves is adulterated.

-All (100%) of Yemen Sidr honey sold in the UK and EU is illegally smuggled into the country because port health authorities cannot guarantee that it is free of chemicals harmful to humans.
+All (100%) of Yemeni and Pakistani Sidr honey sold in the UK and EU is illegally smuggled into the country because port health authorities cannot guarantee that it is free of chemicals harmful to humans.
 Much of it is fake too.